 Sheet Cavitation on Propeller Blades

-At the current time a steady partially nonlinear cavitation model is implemented in panMARE in order to calculate the sheet cavity extension on propeller blades.
+At the current time a steady partially non-linear cavitation model is implemented in panMARE in order to calculate the sheet cavity extension on propeller blades.
 The algorithm is based on the assumption that the cavity thickness is small compared to the blade profile such that the boundary conditions for the cavity calculation are considered on the blade surface and not on the exact cavity surface.
+The model is able to simulate sheet cavitation on bodies like hydrofoils and propellers and was successfully applied to various cases.
+The pictured cases show the cavitation extent on the KCS-propeller geometry in self-propulsion condition behind the ship model, once in calm water condition and once in two instants of time during the passage of a regular wave.
+It can be seen that the model allows the prediction of sheet cavitation even in very unsteady inflow conditions.